 A model capable of producing such information for Chinook salmon has not yet been built.
-Most studies on depth occupancy in Chinook salmon have focused on understanding the factors influencing depth as opposed to developing inferential tools for localized prediction (Freshwater, 2024).
-One exception was Freshwater et al., (2024) who trained a model that leveraged localized environmental and temporal covariates to predict expected depth.
+Most studies on depth occupancy in Chinook salmon have focused on understanding the factors influencing depth (Cite this studies) as opposed to developing inferential tools for localized prediction (Freshwater, 2024).
+One exception was Freshwater et al., (2024) who trained a model that leveraged localized environmental and temporal covariates to predict expected depth for Chinook salmon along the coast of Washington and British Columbia.
 However, to assess risk in a specific depth range, a model needs to estimate the distribution of fish within the water column.
 Arostegui et al. (2017) did produce such a distributional model, but without features amenable to localized and dynamic predictions.
 Combining these two approaches remains an open opportunity for Chinook salmon.

 Therefore, our goal is to build a Chinook salmon depth model capable of local prediction and show it can inform bycatch mitigation strategies.
 We will do this in three steps.
-First, we will build a model that leverages environmental and temporal context to predict the relative likelihood of depth-bin use across the water column.
-Second, we will evaluate the model’s predictions against observed depth occupancy and compare it to past research.
+First, we will build a model that leverages environmental and temporal context to predict the relative likelihood of depth-bin occupancy by Chinook salmon throughout the water column.
+Second, we will evaluate the model’s predictions against observed depth occupancy and compare it to past research for this species.
 Finally, we will generate a year's worth of predictions over the Gulf of Alaska and illustrate how those predictions can inform the selection of places and times where there is lower risk of Chinook occupancy near the sea floor.